Mohini-More/mohini/README.md

 ### Hey there 👋
-I am Mphini, pursuing a MCA in AI & ML at LPU  University of Punjab.
+I am Mohini, pursuing a MCA in AI & ML at LPU  University of Punjab.
 I specialize in developing intelligent systems using Generative AI and Agentic AI.

 👩🏻‍💻 I’m delving into Agentic AI